 Many E2B batch files alter the debug level using the debug command.
 Useful values are:

-debug 0 = minimum help\warning\error messages
+debug 0 = minimum help\warning\error messages = debug off

-debug 1 = normal help\warning\error messages
+debug 1 = normal help\warning\error messages = debug normal

-debug 2 = extra verbose help\warning\error messages
+debug 2 = extra verbose help\warning\error messages = debug on

 debug 3 = extra messages